codewitch-honey-crisis/core2-audio-monitor/README.md

 - No more requiring PSRAM
 - Far fewer dynamic allocations
 - Main logic is isolated to ui.hpp and main.cpp
+- More modern C++ using GP more than OOP

 by honey the codewitch